tsmith512/tsmithcreative/_posts/2017-04-20-building-travelogue.md

 I was almost surprised by the enthusiasm generated among my friends and family at our upcoming lunacy.
 Everyone wanted to know how I'd be sharing our adventures.
-For that trip, back in 2015, I had a Tumblr blog and would post screenshots of static maps as we went along.
+For that trip, back in 2015, I had a Tumblr blog for photos and text, and I'd include screenshots of static maps as we went along.

 But we've been planning a second trip for the past six months, which has given me time to up my blogging game.

-## The Sum of its Parts
+## Under the Hood

 ![Diagram of the Applications][DIAGRAM]